Tracht/phonebook/README.md

 - [x] Publish code to FireBase.
 - [x] Update readme file.
+- [ ] Update publish to match latest code once code review from UB is done??
 - [ ] Blog on Medium on how i did it??
 - [ ] Should i perform CRUD Operation??